What if your company were allowed only one advantage over the competition?

 Customer: Well if that’s true, that’s good.
 But I’m currently trialing BigCorp’s tool and they have more features than you.
 I don’t know which we’ll need, but I have a problem buying a tool that doesn’t do much.

-You: It sometimes sounds like “more feature bullet points” is automatically better, but you and I have used software that claimed to have lots of useful features that didn’t really work in reality.
+You: It sometimes sounds like “more bullet points of more features” is always better, but you and I have used software that claimed to have lots of useful features that didn’t really work in reality.
 Usually the more features a product has, the worse each feature is.
-Try uploading a 1gig file to BigCorp’s tool — oops, it breaks!
+Try uploading a huge file to BigCorp’s tool—oops, it breaks!
 To us, saying you have a feature when in reality it’s full of holes is dishonest.
 We’d rather know we have fewer features that we actually stand behind rather than claim to have features that are just incomplete.

 Customer: OK, I can appreciate that, but what about OpenSourceOrg’s tool?
 I know it doesn’t do quite as much as yours, but free is free!

 You: Yup, free is free… until you run into a bug.
-It’s free until it crashes.
+It’s free until it has a security breach that you didn’t find out about for two years.
 It’s free until you notice there’s incorrect data floating around.
 It’s free until you need something and there’s no one to ask.
 Of course they say “you can fix that bug yourself” or “you can add that feature yourself,” but that ain’t free!
 And even if you invest the effort, if they don’t accept your patch you’ll constantly have to re-patch when you get updates.
 Bugs are a reality, and that’s when open-source starts to become non-free in a hurry.
 We, on the other hand, never charge you for bug fixes, even years later, because we’re 100% committed to quality code.

 Small Company